Key features and details

 2Ome-m6A_unmod - unmodified adenosine

-ab151230 has not yet been referenced specifically in any publications.
+ab151230 has been referenced in 58 publications.

 - Cho S et al. mTORC1 promotes cell growth via m6A-dependent mRNA degradation.
 Mol Cell N/A:N/A (2021).
 Human .
 PubMed: 33756105